lotusnprod/lotus-manuscript/manuscript.md

 ### Accommodating Principles of FAIRness and TRUSTworthiness for Natural Products Knowledge Management

 In awareness of the multi-faceted pitfalls associated with implementing, using and maintaining classical scientific DBs [@doi:10/gc4h7x], and to enhance current and future sharing options, the LOTUS initiative selected the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) platform for disseminating its resources.
+The idea of using Wikis to disseminate databases is not new, with multiple underlying advantages [@doi:10.1093/nar/gkr1195].
 Since its creation, Wikidata has focused on cross-disciplinary and multilingual support.
 Wikidata is curated and governed collaboratively by a global community of volunteers, about 20,000 of which are contributing monthly.
 Wikidata currently contains more than 1 billion statements in the form of subject-predicate-object triples.